-Why your child cannot read: what follows is speechlanguage-resources response to some of the questionable advice on the internet seemingly targeted to concerned parents of children who struggle to learn to read.
-The account below is told from the perspective of the fictional, but also quite real 6-year-old school student, Jacob and Jacob's parents.
+Why your child cannot read: what follows is speechlanguage-resources response to some of the advice on the internet seemingly targeted to concerned parents of children who struggle to learn to read.
+The account below is told from the perspective of the fictional 6-year-old school student, Jacob and Jacob's parents.
+Though the student is fictional, the account below is a real situation that happens daily in the English speaking world.

 Jacob is very bright and delights in the characters' flaws and triumphs, and in Pig the Pug's case, his hilarious and monstrous selfishness.
-Jacob is very talkative and described by his adoring parents as a chatty child.
-And he does have good oral expressive language.
+Jacob is very talkative and described by his adoring parents as a talkative, precocious child.
+And Jacob does have good oral expressive language.
 Jacob loves to create his own highly interactive spoken stories using characters from the many story books he knows by heart, which he narrates to family members with great enthusiasm and an innate sense of drama.

 The Bennetts enrol Jacob into a highly recommended pre-school when he is 4.
 Jacob learns to recite the alphabet and can write his own name, which makes Jacob and his parents very proud.
 His social skills are developing beautifully and he had made several friends.
 The Bennetts and kinder staff are confident that Jacob is ready for school.